MJoergen/ym2151/Episodes/ep02_Sine_Wave/README.md

 The result is in units of 1/256'th powers of 0.5.

+The 12-bit output consists of 4 bits for the integer value and 8 bits for the fractional value.
+The output range is therefore between 0 and 2^4 = 16.
+This corresponds to a dynamic range of 6\*16 = 96 dB.

 ### Stage 2
 The upper four bits of logsin are the exponent part (in base 2).
 They indicate how many bits to shift (between 0 and 15).
 The lower eight bits of logsin are